 A: Understand that at-fault car operators are notorious for trying to pin the blame on anyone but the.
 And this is particularly the case after an adjuster coaches them on what they “could” say or what “could have happened.”
 “Maybe the motorcyclist was trying to run a red light?”

-Don’t be surprised that the guy who apologized at the accident scene will lie through his teeth once he gets off the phone with his insurance carrier.
+Don’t be surprised that the guy apologizing at the accident scene will lie through his teeth once he gets off the phone with his insurance carrier.
 There is no powder-coating this.
 Pure evil is what we are up against with the insurance company.
 The statistics PROVE most left-hand turn collisions are not the rider's fault.

 The truth is what we seek.
-And the truth will settle your case fastest when a no holds barred attorney stands at your side.
+And the truth will settle your case fastest when a no-holds-barred attorney stands at your side.

-Typically, unless the failure to wear the helmet worsened the injury, you should still be able to seek medical and other compensation.
+A: Typically, unless the failure to wear the helmet worsened the injury, you should still be able to seek medical and other compensation.
 So if, for example, you broke your leg, that would be covered.
 But if you shattered your skull, it is unlikely you can recover for that unless your attorney can prove the helmet would not have prevented a shattered skull.
 Get it?

 A: The Vehicle Code mandates that any wreck involving loss of life, limb, bodily injury, or over $500 total estimated damages means the cops must come to the accident scene.
 Just the property damages alone in most bike wrecks easily exceeds $500.
 Don’t be kind to the scared defendant when they insist the police don’t need to come.
 Protect your rights and let the attorneys argue it out later.
 Get it?